oney/Mixin/README.md

 ```
 The problem is why can't I mixin something to existing methods e.g. UIViewController life cyle?

 If you have programmed React.js, you'll find its Mixin mechanism is very useful.
-So I just copy it to iOS.
+So I just copy the idea to iOS.
 After using this package, you can write a mixin like this.

 ```swift
 public protocol KeyboardMixin: ViewControllerMixinable {